master-of-zen/Av1an/README.md

                             Example: -a '-c:a libopus -b:a  64k'

     -w   --workers          Overrides automatically set number of workers.
-                            Adjust accordingly to your system
-                            Aomenc recommended value is YOUR_THREADS - 2 (Single thread per worker) Rav1e and SVT-AV1 uses multiple threads,
                             Example: Rav1e settings " ... --tile-rows 2 --tile-cols 2 ... " -t 3

     -s   --scenes           Path to file with scenes timestamps.